C4ptainCrunch/thesis/source/index.rst

 Heavy playouts
 ~~~~~~~~~~~~~~

 The Informed UCT agent also has 2 variables that we can tune, :math:`t` and :math:`c`.
 As for UCT, we fix :math:`t=5s` to be able to fairly compare MCTS, UTC and Informed UCT later.
 To tune :math:`c`, we use the same starting point as in :numref:`sec:uct-tuning` and find similar results.
-We thus also choose :math:`c = \sqrt(2) / 2` as the best value.
+We thus also choose :math:`c = \sqrt(2) / 2` as the value for our champion.